calroc/Thun/docs/Types.rst

-You can also provide an optional stack effect, input-side only, that will then be used as an identity function (that accepts and returns stacks that match the “guard” stack effect) which will be used to guard against type mismatches going into the evaluation of the combinator.
+You can also provide an optional stack effect, input-side only, that will then be used as an identity function (that accepts and returns stacks that match the "guard" stack effect) which will be used to guard against type mismatches going into the evaluation of the combinator.

 ``infer()``